Rhetos/Jobs/Readme.md

 See "Adding Dashboard UI" in Hangfire documentation:
 <https://docs.hangfire.io/en/latest/getting-started/aspnet-core-applications.html#adding-dashboard-ui>

-### Running job server in unit tests and CLI utilities
+### Running job server in a separate CLI application

 You can create a separate application to run the background jobs, for example a Windows service or a CLI utility,